-"I think the evidence would suggest to me you are not playing your best hand if you provide alcohol to your kids," said Dr. Ralph Hingson, director of the division of epidemiology and prevention research for the National Institute on Alcohol Abuse and Alcoholism, in an interview.
+"I think the evidence would suggest to me you are not playing your best hand if you provide alcohol to your kids," said Dr. Ralph Hingson, director of the division of epidemiology and prevention research for the National Institute on Alcohol Abuse and Alcoholism

 "It may be that nothing's going to happen, but it's like if you're driving a car too fast in a residential neighborhood that the likelihood of being in a car crash is increased because you are taking an unnecessary risk."

-But, there's at least one study that shows that drinking with parents can lead to positive results.
+But at least one study shows that drinking with parents can lead to positive results.

 "The chances that children are going to go to college ... and not consume alcohol are infinitesimal," said Peele, who also provides online addiction treatment and support.

 "And so the question every parent has to ask themselves (is) ...
 'Who is going to teach them how to drink?' "

 Brian Gresko of Brooklyn, New York, a Babble.com contributor,